LSU HPC Policy

 A request for special access to LSU HPC machines (such as usage of all nodes on a machine or exceptionally long runs) must be explicitly stated in the proposal for HPC resources.
 Appeals to the decision of the HPCRAC may be made to the VCRED.

-Back to Top4.
+Back to Top5.
 HPC Resources Allocation Committee Members

-The proposed HPCRAC members are shown in Table 3.
+The HPCRAC membership is shown in Table 4.
 The CCT Director, in consultation with the VERED, appoints the Chair of HPCRAC.
 The HPCRAC is chartered approval authority allocating HPC resources, and charged with the task of adopting the HPC Resources Allocations Policy and reporting its activities and recommendations to VCRED.

-Summary report: This report should be a maximum of 5 pages and should include the following information:
+Summary report: This report (This template is provided as a reference) should be a maximum of 5 pages and include the following information, commensurate with the level of effort:

 - Principal user information [PI] (name, status, department, phone, email, institution [if different from LSU]